Anri-Lombard/makemore/ReadMe.md

 * Instead of moving on to RNN's, Andrej wants to stay on backpropagation for a bit longer.
 He explained why in his medium blog post [Yes you should understand backprop](https://karpathy.medium.com/yes-you-should-understand-backprop-e2f06eab496b).
 * To test understanding, Andrej added exercises to complete in this notebook.
   * I could barely do it by myself, and found it very unintuitive at first.
+  * If you happened to have a Differential Equations course available to you, it would be very helpful to take it (I took it in university, and it made the derivation much easier to understand).
 * __In progress...__

 # References